Our Rating System

 |NR (Not Rated)||The initials NR instead of a score usually indicate there was something wrong with the bottle sampled.
 The usual fault is cork-derived taint or random oxidation (also thought to be due to faulty cork).
 If there is any such suspicion about a wine, it is usually not rated.
 A back-up bottle is tasted if available.
 If impressions are below expectation, knowing that the wine was liked on a different occasion, or the wine is from a producer whose wines are normally rated highly, that bottle may also not be rated.
 An attempt is usually made to taste another bottle, impressions of that bottle recorded at a later date.|

 Restaurants are rated out of 30 points along five criteria.
 Half points are possible.
 Food and wine represent half of the total maximum score.

 |What was the service like?||5|

 |Does this place have the X-Factor?||5|

 - What is the level of innovation in the food or restaurant concept?

 - Would you recommend it to a friend?

 Wine 360s: beyond 100 points

-The Real Review comes with our unique Wine 360s, a simple approach for consumers to identify great wines and value for money.
-The Top Drops, Wine Charts, Top Rank and Top Value awards give you exciting new marketing angles to showcase a winery’s wines to their customers.
+The Real Review comes with our unique Wine 360s, a simple approach for consumers to identify great wineries, wines, and value for money.
+The Certificates of Excellence, Top Wineries lists, Top Wines lists, Top Rank and Top Value awards give you exciting new marketing angles to showcase a winery’s wines to their customers.